dib-lab/dammit/doc/dev_notes.md

 export PATH="$HOME/miniconda3/bin:$PATH"
 ```

 Fork dammit repository to your account.
-Clone your copy to your local computer, create dev branch
+Clone this fork to your local computer, then create a dev branch called `testing`:

 ```
 git clone https://github.com/username/dammit.git